Threads vs. Twitter/X: Which Should Creators Post On in 2026?

 What Content Works on Threads vs. X?

 The content patterns that win on each platform are different enough that the same post will usually flop on the other.
 Threads rewards soft, conversational, and visual content — short observations, screenshots, asks for opinions, behind-the-scenes glimpses, and replies to other people's posts.
 The 500-character limit gives you room to add nuance, and posts with images consistently outperform pure text — Meta's For You ranking surfaces media-rich posts more often.
 X rewards takes, threads, and signal-dense one-liners.
 A sharp 240-character take with a clear opinion, a numbered list, a contrarian thread, or a screenshot of a chart will outperform a soft "what do you think?" post almost every time.
-Posting media still helps on X — Edmunds noted in the video above that posts with images on X got him 5–10x more impressions than pure text — but the content itself has to be classifiable.
+Posting media still helps on X — creators consistently report image posts earning several times more impressions than pure text — but the content itself has to be classifiable.

 Practical translations of the same idea: